Amackassin Club Invitation

 The Amackassin Club Invitation was a men's and women's clay court tennis tournament founded in 1890.
-It was played at the Amackassin Club, Yonkers, New York, United States from 1890 to 1939 when it was downgraded from the main worldwide ILTF Circuit.
+It was played at the Amackassin Club, Yonkers, New York, from 1890 to 1936.
+Its hosted events were all sanctioned by the United States Lawn Tennis Association.

 History

-The historic Amackassin Club is a privately owned pool and tennis club in Northwest Yonkers founded in 1888 as the Yonkers Lawn Tennis Club.
-The same year in September the club staged its first tennis tournament.
-In 1890 the club started an invitation tennis tournament featuring a men's singles event that was won by Victor M. Elting.
-In 1904 a women's invitation tournament was added to the schedule.
-In 1920 and 1921 those editions of the tournament were held in conjunction with the Eastern New York State Clay Court Championships with players assuming both titles Eastern New York State Champion and Amackassin Champion.
-The tournament was part of USNLTA Circuit from 1890 to 1923, then ILTF Circuit from 1923 to 1939.
-It was discontinued due to World War II.
+The historic Amackassin Club is a privately owned pool and tennis club in Northwest Yonkers.
+It was founded as the Yonkers Lawn Tennis Club in 1888.
+In September of that year, the club staged its first tennis tournament for members.
+In 1890, the club started an invitation tennis tournament.
+The men's singles was won by Victor Elting.
+The women's singles was won by Edith Elting.
+The tournaments were superimposed with the Eastern New York State championships in 1917, 1920–24.

+An exhibition match was played there between current world champion Bill Tilden and Yonkers native Vincent Richards in 1921.
+The revenue raised went to the American Committee for Devastated France.
+The following account was given in The New York Times.
+Excerpts: "Held before a gallery that taxed the club's seating accommodations, and filled every vantage point about the courts ...
+The crowd filled the street overlooking the courts and fringed roofs of adjoining houses."